Trump Allies Have Reportedly Compiled Dossiers Of Damaging Information On Journalists

 The White House claims to be unaware of the operation, but the operatives involved in the loose network are allied with the administration, and some of them are close to the president’s son, Donald Trump Jr.

-The group has already released damaging information about journalists at CNN, the New York Times, and the Washington Post, in what is being described as an attempt to damage the credibility of members of the press critical of President Trump, and his administration’s policies.
+The group has already released damaging information about journalists at CNN, the New York Times, and the Washington Post, in what is being described as an attempt to damage the credibility of members of the press critical of President Trump and his administration’s policies.

 Although authentic, much of the material publicized so far is deliberately taken out of context in an effort to be “professionally harmful” to reporters, according to the NYT.
 Some of the material has been reported on and spread by right-wing media outlets supportive of the president’s agenda.